uiur/emoji-to-issue/README.md

 Add emoji reactions to messages on Slack and it creates an GitHub issue for you.

-If you don't make it an isssue, you'll forget it.
+If you don't make it an issue, you'll forget it.
 Don't miss problems of your product.
 This module helps you to accelerate product development process, especially when you're dog-fooding.

 ## usage